Economic history of Argentina: Convertibility Plan (1991–2002)

 Although the economy was already in a mild recession at this point, conditions worsened substantially after the devaluation of the Mexican peso during December 1994.
 The economy shrank by 4%, and a dozen banks collapsed.
 With the labor force continuing to expand and employment falling sharply along with aggregate demand, unemployment rose by over 6% in 6 months.
 But the government responded effectively: it tightened bank regulation and capital requirements, and encouraged foreign banks to take over weaker local ones.
 The economy soon recovered and, between 1996 and 1998, both output and employment grew rapidly and unemployment declined substantially.
 However, at the beginning of 1999, the Brazilian currency underwent a strong depreciation.
 The Argentine economy contracted 4% in 1999, and unemployment increased again.

 Exports grew from $12 billion in 1991 to $27 billion in 2001, but many industries could not compete abroad, especially after Brazil's devaluation.
 The strong, fixed exchange rate turned the trade balance to a cumulative US$22 billion in deficits between 1992 and 1999.
 Unable to devalue, Argentina could only become more competitive if prices fell.
 Deflation came from recession, falling wages and rising unemployment.
 Interest rates remained high, with banks lending dollars at 25%.

 The share of public spending in GDP increased from 27% in 1995 to 30% in 2000.
-Some poorer provinces had depended on state enterprises or on inefficient industries, such as sugar, which could not compete when trade was opened.
+Some poorer provinces had depended on state enterprises or on inefficient industries, such as sugar, which could not compete when international trade was opened.
 To quell social unrest, provincial governors padded their payrolls.
-The government had embarked on a pension reform with costs reaching 3% of GDP in 2000, as it still had to pay pensioners but no longer received contributions.
+The government had embarked on an old-age pension reform with costs reaching 3% of GDP in 2000, as it still had to pay pensioners but no longer received contributions.